Mandelbulb, Mandelbrot, Mandelring and Hopfbrot: Jacobi Mandelstuff

 \begin{thm} The set $JM$ satisfies $M \subset JM \subset \mathbb{C}$ and is compact. \end{thm}

 \paragraph{} We believe that $JM=M$, but we did not show that yet.
 The difficulty we battled when working on this as a graduate student was to control the convergence of the two contractions obtained by inverting $T_c(L)=L^2+c$.
 When working in $\mathbb{C}$, we deal with an {\bf iterated function system} in an operator space: there are two contractions and the Julia sets for $c$ outside the Mandelbrot set are known to be {\bf Cantor dust} of zero measure.
 In the quantum version, where the iteration is made in fiber bundle over the space of dynamical systems, where each figure is $L^{\infty}(X)$ encoding the operator $L$, we also have an iterated function system for large $|c|$ and so convergence, we do not know that in general.
 We can not just take a vector $\psi$ and look at $(\psi, \phi^n(L) \psi) \in \mathbb{C}$ because the renormalization map is chaotic on the attractor $J_c$ in the Banach space, the analog of the Julia set in the complex case.
-But it is very likely that we can for every complex $c$ outside the Mandelbrot set just find a suitable metric on the von Neumann algebra so that the two branches of the iterated function system are contractions.
+But it is very likely that we can for every complex $c$ outside the Mandelbrot set just find a suitable metric on the von Neumann algebra so that the two branches of the iterated function system are contractions and establish so that there is a Cantor set of random Jacobi operators which are invariant under the map $T_c(L)=L^2+c$.